jido/Arcadam/README.md

 require a "+".

-A line with an empty attribute "\[ ]" forces the next list item to start a new list instead of nesting when it comes after an existing list.
+A line with an empty attribute "\[ ]" forces the next list item to start a new list instead of continuing the previous list or nesting inside it.

 ### Styled Blocks